Canadian regulator postpones STIR/SHAKEN deadline

 TSPs must also provide a status report every six months on their continuing efforts to deploy STIR/SHAKEN.

-- The May reports are due May 31.
+- The May reports are due May 31 of each year, starting 31 May 2022.
 Each report covers the period from the first day of September to the last day of February.

-- The November reports are due November 30.
+- The November reports are due November 30, starting 30 Nov 2022.
 Each report covers the period from the first day of March to the last day of August.

 Contact us today to learn more.